 To test, start the DR300 in Event recording mode and record an event by pressing the EVENT button.
 Once an event is saved, you can force the wireless transmission by pressing the ENTER button on the DR300.
 You should see small numbers appearing in the upper-left hand side of the screen of the recorder.
-One of the following will occur:

-- You will see a sequence of numbers and the message "Sending Events" on the recorder.
+One of the following will occur: • You will see a sequence of numbers and the message "Sending Events" on the recorder.
 While this is occurring, you will see the "bytes received" column on the Socket screen increasing.
 Once completed successfully, the recorder will revert to 0/xx recordings.
 If the number of recordings does not revert to 0, this means that the transmission was interrupted part way through due to a cellular issue.
-Otherwise the set up is correct. - You should be able to see the file in the respective c:\nm\ftp\event directory using Windows Explorer. - No sequence of numbers Wireless is not turned on.
+Otherwise the set up is correct.

+You should be able to see the file in the respective c:\nm\ftp\event directory using Windows Explorer.

+- No sequence of numbers Wireless is not turned on.
 Instead you will hear the acoustic transmission.
-You need to turn Wireless on to conduct this test. - 1, 2, 91, 92 This means that the DR300 is not communicating with the Gateway.
-This can occur when: - 1) The Gateway is not present. - 2) The Gateway is not plugged in. - 3) The Gateway is too far away from the DR300 to receive the signal.
-The middle light, which is red, will flash when the DR300 and Gateway are in range and communicating.
+You need to turn Wireless on to conduct this test. - 1, 2, 91, 92 This means that the recorder is not communicating with the Gateway.
+This can occur when: - 1) The Gateway is not present. - 2) The Gateway is not plugged in.

+3) The Gateway is too far away from the recorder to receive the signal.
+The middle light, which is red, will flash when the recorder and Gateway are in range and communicating.

-- 1, 2, 7, 8, 20, 90, 92 (or similar) Any sequence which includes a 7, 8 or 20 shows that the DR300 and the Gateway are communicating, but there is a problem with the connection between the Gateway and the receiving location.
-This can mean one or more of the following: - 1) The PC (receiving location) is turned off. - 2) The DR300 Socket program is not running at the receiving location.
-The DR300 Socket program must be running to receive event or Holter data via the Gateway. - 3) The DR300 Socket program is running, but the settings on the DR300 and the Socket program do not match.
+- 1, 2, 7, 8, 20, 90, 92 (or similar) Any sequence which includes a 7, 8 or 20 shows that the and the Gateway are communicating, but there is a problem with the connection between the Gateway and the receiving location.
+This can mean one or more of the following: - 1) The PC (receiving location) is turned off.

+2) The Socket software is not running at the receiving location.
+The Socket software must be running to receive event data via the Gateway.

+3) The Socket software is running, but the settings on the DR300 and the Socket software do not match.
 If it is running, you should see the Socket window screen on the PC.
-When the DR300 Socket program is running, it will show the Encryption key and Port, which must match the same settings on the DR300.
-Refer to Chapter 1, DR300 Wireless Settings for additional information. - 4) The router is not set up properly.
-See Chapter 4, Testing Router Set-up Using NetCat, for additionally information on how to diagnosis and fix this problem. - 5) The cellular network is down or overloaded.
+When the Socket software is running, it will show the Encryption key and Port, which must match the same settings on the DR300.
+Refer to Chapter 1, DR300 Wireless Settings for additional information.

+4) The router is not set up properly.
+See Chapter 4, Testing Router Set-up Using NetCat, for additionally information on how to diagnosis and fix this problem.
+5) The cellular network is down or overloaded.